gaplo917/kotlin-vertexai-workbench-container/README.md

-## Using with VertexAI Workbench
+# Kotlin Jupyter Kernel with Vertex AI Workbench

 This container can be used as a custom container for Google Cloud VertexAI Workbench instances.

 ![](assets/gcp-kotlin-vertexai-workbench.png)

+## Lab 0: Create Vertex AI Workbench

-## Step 1: Select the project and open Google Cloud Shell
+### Step 1: Select the project and open Google Cloud Shell

 Login [Google Cloud Platform](https://console.cloud.google.com/vertex-ai/workbench/instances).
 Select the right project and click to open the Google Cloud Shell as shown below.

 ![](assets/step1.png)

-## Step 2: Create Kotlin Jupyter Vertex AI Workbench (takes 10 minutes)
+### Step 2: Create Kotlin Jupyter Vertex AI Workbench (takes 10 minutes)

 Accept and authorize to use Google Cloud Shell.
 Copy and paste the follow scripts.
 The script will do the followings